 The metric space for left/right hippocampus is $(L^2, d_{h})$, where $L^{2}$ is the collection of square integral functions and $d_{h}(u, v) = \| u - v \|_{2}$ for $u, v \in L^2$.
 To jointly consider left and right hippocampi, we set their product metric space as $(L^2 \times L^2, d)$, where $d(\mathbf{u}, \mathbf{v}) = \| ( d_{h}(u_1, v_1), d_{h}(u_2, v_2) ) \|_{2}$ for $\mathbf{u} = (u_1, u_2), \mathbf{v} = (v_1, v_2) \in L^2 \times L^2$.

-To answer the question posed above, we use the MA and TM tests to evaluate whether demographic and genetic factors affect hippocampus.
+To answer the above question, we use the MA and TM tests to evaluate whether demographic and genetic factors affect the hippocampus.
 The results are displayed in Table~\ref{tab:hippocampus-testing}.
-As can be seen from Table~\ref{tab:hippocampus-testing}, both MA and TM detect associations of hippocampus with age and ADASCS.
-The increase of age cumulates the abnormal deposition of $\beta$ amyloid fibrils, and in turn starts the neural damage with hippocampus atrophy.
-Furthermore, the atrophy of hippocampus causes the behavior deficits \citep{hypothetical2010jack}, and the ADASCS are expected to be related to hippocampus.
+As seen from Table~\ref{tab:hippocampus-testing}, both MA and TM detect associations of the hippocampus with age and ADASCS.
+The increase in age accumulates the abnormal deposition of $\beta$ amyloid fibrils, which starts the neural damage with hippocampus atrophy.
+Furthermore, the atrophy of the hippocampus causes behavior deficits \citep{hypothetical2010jack}, and the ADASCS are expected to be related to the hippocampus.

-It is noteworthy that MA test also detects APOE$\epsilon 4$ but TM did not.
-This difference is important because APOE$\epsilon 4$ is a well known major genetic risk factor for AD and repeatedly reported to affect the hippocampus \citep{holtzman1995low, kim2009role, hypothetical2010jack}.
+Notably, the MA test also detects APOE$\epsilon 4$, but TM does not.
+This difference is important because APOE$\epsilon 4$ is a well-known major genetic risk factor for AD and has repeatedly been reported to affect the hippocampus \citep{hypothetical2010jack}.
 Figure~\ref{fig:real-radial-distance-manifold} displays the difference in the mean functional curves between the APOE$\epsilon4$ carriers and non-carriers and indicates that APOE$\epsilon4$ shrinks the hippocampus.
-Moreover, Figure~\ref{fig:real-radial-distance-manifold} suggests that the atrophy caused by APOE$\epsilon4$ is more severe in the right hippocampus, and cornu amonis 2 (CA2) and CA3 are heavily shrunk by APOE$\epsilon4$ following by CA1 and subiculum.
-This phenomenon is also found by \citet{reduced2012odwyer} via the study of volumes of left and right hippocampi.
-Finally, the two-sample test methods are employed to verify our results.
-Both ED and MKS test suggest that APOE$\epsilon4$ significantly influences hippocampi ($p$-value: 0.024, 0.004).
-In contrast, the GBT test detects no significant influence ($p$-value: 0.926).
+Moreover, Figure~\ref{fig:real-radial-distance-manifold} suggests that the atrophy caused by APOE$\epsilon4$ is more severe in the right hippocampus, and cornu amonis 2~(CA2) and CA3 are heavily shrunk by APOE$\epsilon4$ following by CA1 and subiculum. \citet{reduced2012odwyer} also found this phenomenon by studying left and right hippocampi volumes.